eneojodotdev/baremd/README.md

 ---

-## 🔄 Migration Guide for Existing Users
+## Migration Guide for Existing Users

 If you are already using the original Microsoft MarkItDown library in your projects, you can migrate to this supercharged fork with **zero friction**.

 ### 1. The Core API is 100% Intact
-We did not change the public API of the library.
+I did not change the public API of the library.
 If you have an existing Python script that initializes MarkItDown (e.g., `md = MarkItDown(llm_client=...)`), it will continue to work exactly as before.
 Your LLM vision configurations, Azure Document Intelligence endpoints, and custom plugins require absolutely no code changes.
 The only difference is that any audio or video files passed to `.convert()` will automatically bypass Google and route to your local GPU via `faster-whisper`.

 ### 2. Drop-in Replacement Steps
 To migrate your existing Python workloads, simply swap the installation source: